Stage set for Trump-Putin finale

 "Maybe we [the US] will get along with the group [Russia] that we're protecting [Europe] against.
 I think that's a real possibility," he said.

-He also downplayed the Helsinki summit, saying: "I think we go into that meeting not looking for so much".
+He downplayed the Helsinki summit, saying: "I think we go into that meeting not looking for so much".

-He noted that talks would cover Putin's war in Syria, his other war in Ukraine, Russia's annexation of Crimea, and its meddling in Trump's 2016 election.
+He noted that talks would cover Putin's war in Syria, his other war in Ukraine, Russia's annexation of Crimea, and its meddling in the 2016 US election.

 But he indicated he would give Putin an easy ride on election-meddling, at least.

 "It's one of those things.
 All I can do is say: 'Did you?' and 'Don't do it again.'
-But he may deny it," Trump said, amid an ongoing US investigation into whether Trump colluded with Putin to influence the US vote.
+But he may deny it," Trump said, amid an US investigation into whether he himself colluded with Putin to influence the 2016 vote.

-Trump also indicated that he might let bygones be bygones on Crimea.
+Trump also indicated he might let bygones be bygones on Crimea.

 "They [Russia] built bridges to Crimea.
 They just opened a big bridge that was started years ago.
 They built, I think, a submarine port, substantially added billions of dollars," Trump said, praising Putin's investments there.

-Trump, one day earlier, had signed a Nato declaration on non-recognition of Russia's "illegal" annexation of Crimea, but he said he could change his mind in Helsinki.
+Trump, one day earlier, had signed a Nato declaration on non-recognition of the "illegal" annexation, but he said he felt free to change his mind.

 "What will happen with Crimea from this point on?
 That I can't tell you," the US leader said.

-The Trump-Putin talks will culminate a week of Trump's bull-in-a-China-shop diplomacy in Europe.
+The Helsinki talks culminate a week of Trump's bull-in-a-China-shop diplomacy in Europe.

 He began by goring German leader Angela Merkel on her plans to build a Russia gas pipeline and on defence spending at a Nato summit in Brussels.